Surrey Hills railway station

-Surrey Hills railway station was located on the Lilydale and Belgrave lines in Victoria, Australia between Union and Chatham stations.
-It served the eastern Melbourne suburb of Surrey Hills.
-It opened on 13 August 1883 and closed on 17 February 2023 due to project works of the Level Crossing Removal Project.
+Surrey Hills railway station was a commuter railway station on the Lilydale and Belgrave lines, part of the Melbourne railway network.
+It served the eastern Melbourne suburb of Surrey Hills in Victoria, Australia.
+Surrey Hills was a ground level premium station, featuring three platforms, an island platform with two faces and one side platform.
+It was located between Chatham and Mont Albert and it opened on 13 August 1883 and closed on 17 February 2023, due to the works associated with the Level Crossing Removal Project.

 History

 Initially, two trains ran to Lilydale each day and five only to Box Hill.
 At the time, engineers were unwilling to allow trains to stop at Surrey Hills, claiming potential difficulties with re-starting the gradient, and also that there was not enough traffic to warrant the stop.

 In April 1883, a deputation asked for Surrey Hills to be a flag station, so that passengers wishing to alight could inform the guard of that at the previous station, while those wishing to join the train could show a red flag, or a red lamp at night.
 By August of that year, trains would stop on request.
-On 1 September of that year, Surrey Hills station was brought into regular service.
+On 1 September of that year, Surrey Hills was brought into regular service.
 The station first appeared in the Victorian Railways working timetable on 15 October of that year.

 On 9 December 1888, a second track opened, combined with a new platform on the north side of the line.
-By the 1930s, a small goods yard had been provided to the south of the station, in what is now a car park.
-The connection to the mainline was at the Box Hill (Down) end of the station.
+By the 1930s, a small goods yard had been provided to the south of the station, in what later became a car-park.
+The connection to the mainline was at the Box Hill (down) end of the station.

-In 1962, boom barriers replaced interlocked gates at the Union Road level crossing, located at the Up end of the station.
+In 1962, boom barriers replaced interlocked gates at the former Union Road level crossing, which was located at the up end of the station.
 In 1966, the goods yard, a signal box, a number of sidings and a crossover were removed to allow work on a third track to be carried out.
 At that time, the current station buildings were provided, and the former city-bound platform was converted to an island platform.
 In December 1971, services on the third track from East Camberwell were extended though the station to Box Hill.

-In June 2001, Surrey Hills was upgraded to a Premium Station.
+In June 2001, Surrey Hills was upgraded to a premium station.